 I had her staying with me and I told her about my story.
 She said, “Could I send that to my agent?”
 So it was Alison Prince that started it all.
 Before that I had been at a conference and I had got commended or highly commended by Anne Fine.

 INT: Oh, she’s a great writer

 D.S: We got on very well with her.
-Between her and then Alison Prince, they got it all started.
+Between her and then Alison Prince coming over, they got it all started.
 Alison sent the story to the agent in London and it went from there.
 It took a long time.

 INT: It’s beautifully illustrated.

 INT: Did he just read the story and choose how to illustrate it?

 D.S: No it was the publishers who got him.
 He lived in Arran too funnily enough.
 I had to cut the story right down and it came out well as a picture book.

 INT: It’s very good.
 It’s a very moving story about a child.
 It’s called “In My Pocket” isn’t it?’